- there is an oncoming vehicle within 500 feet of the driver, or

 - The defendant never broke the law,

 - There was an emergency that made using high beams a reasonable choice, or

 In this article, our Las Vegas traffic ticket attorneys will discuss:

-- 1. When high beams are illegal in Las Vegas, NV
+- 1. When high beams are illegal in Nevada

 - 2. Fighting the charges

-- 3. Penalties for failing to dim high beams in Las Vegas, NV
+- 3. Penalties for failing to dim high beams in Las Vegas, Nevada

 - 6. Auto insurance rate increases